 - A seller that has turnover in excess of ₹100 million (~$1.4 million) to collect tax @ 0.1% on consideration received for sale of goods in excess of ₹5 million (~$70,000) from a buyer during a year

-- The tax exemption registration of existing charitable organizations registered as tax exempt entities will become inoperative from June 01st 2020.
+- The tax exemption registration of existing charitable organisations registered as tax-exempt entities will become inoperative from June 01st, 2020.
 They need to re-apply under the new provisions to make the registrations operative.
 New registrations to be valid for 5 years only

-- Fresh applications by organizations for tax exempt status to be disposed by granting a provisional registration for 3 year period.
-Thereafter, application for proper registration can be moved within six months of starting activities or six months prior to expiry of provisional registration, whichever is earlier.
+- Fresh applications by organisations for tax-exempt status to be disposed of by granting a provisional registration for 3 year period.
+Thereafter, application for proper registration can be moved within six months of starting activities or six months prior to the expiry of provisional registration, whichever is earlier.
 This is also applicable to pending applications

 - Entities registered under section 80G to file in prescribed manner details of donations received.
-The deduction for eligible donations to a donor to be allowed only if statement in respect of such donation is furnished by the not-for-profit entity.
-Delay in filing such statement shall attract late fee and penalty.
+The deduction for eligible donations to a donor to be allowed only if a statement in respect of such donation is furnished by the not-for-profit entity.
+Delay in filing such a statement shall attract late fees and penalties.
 This provision has also been extended to research associations, universities, colleges as well as institutions receiving funds for scientific research.